UP929312/CommunityAPI/README.md

 - If it has a talisman enrichment, add the price of that enrichment from BIN.
 - If it's a Wooden Sword with a "Wood Singularity" added to it, add the price of that item from the BIN.
 - If it has an "Art Of War" book added to it, add the price of that book from the BIN to the value.
-- For each enchantment, add the cost of the enchanted book from BIN to the item, if it's not on bin, scale lower books (e.g. 2*level 1 = level 2).
+- For each enchantment, if it's not on BIN, try doing 2 of the level below, or 4 of two levels below, etc.
 - If the item is a drill, add the cost of each upgrade from the BIN to the value.
 - If it has scrolls (e.g. on a Hyperion), add the price of all of them to the value.
 - If it's got livid fragments applied to it, add those 8 to the value.